hasibzunair/raw2syn/README.md

-### Raw to synthetic domain transformation for OCR images.
+### raw2syn - Raw to synthetic domain transformation for OCR image data.

-The project is structured as follows.
+Here, the task is to devise a model which learns the function or mapping between the two domains.
+The motivation for using cyclegan are twofold: the architecture uses and end-to-end approach; training does not require pairs of images but rather requires two unpaired collection of data points from different distributions.
+This is, in our case, real world(Domain A) and synthetic(Domain B) OCR images.

 #### Codebase structure